 Social Media Has Taken Over

-There are 3.196 billion global social media users, which equates to 42% market penetration (We are Social).
+There are 3.725 billion global social media users, with companies spending $90 billion on Social Media Advertising in 2019 (SupplyGem).
 With numbers like that, its significance to the society cannot be ignored — especially in the marketing world.

 As social media has become embedded in almost everyone’s daily life, understanding the changes implemented in social networks is essential for businesses.
 And these change a lot.
 The most popular social trends right now are video, automation, and influencers, but there is much more.
 If you want to learn more about the hottest social media trends, click here.